How Do Starfish Breathe? 5 Shocking Facts Explained by a Marine Biologist

 The Respiratory System of Starfish (How Starfish Breathe)?

-• This system works well for slow-moving Starfish in environments with adequate oxygen.
+• This breathing system works best for slow-moving starfish living in places with enough oxygen in the water.

 How Do Starfish Breathing Occurs?
 (Gills or Lungs?)

 Starfish lack specialized organs like gills or lungs.
-They breathe through tiny structures called papulae, which are located on their underside.
+They breathe through tiny structures called papulae, which are located on their topside.

 How Starfish Breathing Occurs?